usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 3/Artifact: VA.gov Modernization Case Study.md

 To ensure we had the largest possible pool of talent from which to choose, based on market research, it was determined an open market acquisition strategy using Simplified Acquisition Procedures (SAP) in accordance with FAR Part 13.1 was best.
 Since SAP provides significant flexibility in the evaluation and award of commercial contracts, we tailored an innovative multi-step approach that used:

-* Case Studies
+* Case Studies.
-* A short Written Technical Solution
+* A short Written Technical Solution.
-* An in-person technical demonstration
+* An in-person technical demonstration.
 * A final PWS negotiation round with the apparent winner to transition from a Statement of Objective (SOO) (used in the solicitation) to a Performance Work Statement based on the Offeror’s technical approach.

 This approach allowed us to not only ensure the proper technical expertise and approach would be implemented upon award, but as we were able to actually see the proposed vendor team perform, provided us the confidence they would be capable of meeting our innovative technical needs after the award of a contract.
 Additionally, SAP provides many streamlined procedures, like comparative analysis, which has the potential to significantly improve VA’s ability to find the right vendor to meet its technical needs.